Pactionly/TimeTracker/README.md

 # TimeTracker

-Liatrio Time Tracking Project for the Hello Devops section in the Liatrio DevOps Bootcamp
+Liatrio Time Tracking Project for the Hello DevOps section in the Liatrio DevOps Bootcamp

 ## Goals